-Meet joined the Tepper School of Business in 2018 as an Undergraduate Business Administration student, double majoring in Statistics, with a minor in Computational Finance.
-He is from Edison, New Jersey.
+Meet joined the Tepper School of Business in 2018, an Undergraduate Business Administration student, double majoring in Statistics, with a minor in Psychology, from Edison, New Jersey.
 When Meet is not studying, he spends his time playing basketball, hiking, or hanging out with his friends.
 He is also a member of Alpha Kappa Psi Business Fraternity, Fresh Check Day, 180 Degrees Consulting, and plays IM basketball.
 He will be joining the hedge fund, Bridgewater Associates, this upcoming summer as an Investment Associate Intern.

 A letter to Kobe Bryant written by a young basketball fan.